 And so it goes on.
 A never-ending battle between hypochondria and genuine health concerns.
 There comes the sorrowful, semi-humorous realization that old age cannot be held at bay forever, no matter how much Botox we inject, how much we spend on hair transplants or Viagra and how many supplements a day we consume.
 We ARE going to get old.
 The good news is we have a CHOICE about the way we grow old-we can bloom all the way through our 50’s, 60s, 70s and 80s or we can start shriveling up after we hit 40.

 Here at Yaffe/Ruden the quest goes on to help patients take charge of their own health and show them that eternal youth is NOT an impossible goal as long we are willing to re-define it in terms of body, mind, heart and soul.
 ALL must be accounted for when attaching a number to age.
 Dr. Yaffe claims he plans to be 34 forever.
 I believe that he will.
 For myself, I feel as if my late 50s were the years I truly started growing into the person I want to be.
 Life is not perfect.
 I just had a root canal and anxiously examine my teeth in the mirror every morning for signs of “old person’s teeth and gums”.
+I always make sure to visit the best dentist in morehead nc to improve my oral hygiene since I’m already aging.
 My right hip has lately started bothering me.
 I dutifully take my supplements like Omega 3 fish oil and Vitamin D-3 in the thousands of milligrams that the docs here assure me, will keep me dancing on top of tables well into my 90s.
 I have just scheduled my yearly check-up using my new Medicare card.

 But this is not enough.
 It never was.
 When was it ever true that youth + good physical health= happiness?
 Who does not remember the angst of adolescence, the misery of too-early marriages, the inability to enjoy the moment because of the constant fear that everybody else is doing something more exciting or interesting?
 What IS true is that the mind, heart and soul need as much attention and nurturing as the container in which they are housed.
 And that idea is what I will continue to explore in the Chronicles.